- “Distributed Systems: Principles and Paradigms” by Maarten van Steen and Andrew Tanenbaum, 3rd (3.01) edition.

 iLearn Unit Home Page

 Lectures are a core learning experience where we will discuss the theoretical underpinnings and concepts that are essential to this unit.
 Key ideas for the group project will be discussed from time to time in lectures.
 Attendance at lectures is highly recommended.
-Lectures will be recorded on echo360 but some lectures will include interactive components that may not be adequately captured by a recording.
+Lecture recordings will be available in echo360 accessible from the unit iLearn site.